TheBigSasha/nasa-gallery/README.md

 #### No analytics in development
 Analytics are tracked only in production builds with the IDs passed by GitHub actions or in `.env.production`

-# Usage
-## Setup Your Repo Name
-Change out `sashaphoto-gatsby-template` for the name of your repository, or to be blank if you are using a custom domain.

-## Setup secrets
-Go to settings -> secrets in your repository and set:

-- `ACCESS_TOKEN` to an [access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with repo access
--  `GATRACKINGID` to the [GTAG ID](https://developers.google.com/analytics/devguides/collection/gtagjs) for your Google Analytics tracking

-For more analytics tracking, you can also set `DCFLOODIGHTID` and `AWCONVERSIONID`

-# Read the Full Docs
-Browse to the [deployed verison](https://sashaphoto.github.io/sashaphoto-gatsby-template/) of this site to see the template in action and read about how to use it!